vranystepan/container-basics/pt2/02_simple_service.md

     > Please note the selector, it matches the labels
     > specified in the previous section!
 This is how
-    > Kubernetes know where route traffice to.
+    > Kubernetes know where route traffic to!

 3. get ip addresses of the pods

     ```bash
     kubectl get pods -o custom-columns=NAME:metadata.name,IP:status.podIP
     ```

+    > Plese note that each pod has its own IP adddress.
+    > This is general requirement for Kubernetes networking,
+    > pods need to be addresable by unique IP addresses.

 4. and now list the endpoints created by this service